johnmcgovern/ansible-drupal-role/README.md

 # Ansible-Drupal-Role

-This is an Ansible role that installs a default Drupal 8 instance and all required dependencies.
+This is an Ansible role that installs a default Drupal 8 instance and all required configuration and dependancies to support a base Drupal 8 instance.
+At a high level, this role installs:

+- apache2
+- php
+- mariadb
+- composer
+- drupal 8
+- drush
+- drupal 8 modules as specific in group_vars/all

 ### Setup